ansys/scade-design-rules/doc/source/rules/modelling/no_anonymous_type.rst

 .. start_description

 Only named types shall be used in root operator / imported operator interfaces.
 Anonymous types (example int^3) shall be avoided.
-The rule applies to all the root operators, or the root operators of the specified configuration.
+The rule applies to all the root operators, or to the root operators of the specified configuration.

 .. end_description